Revamp for Shotton station

 Wrexham

-& Shropshire is expecting to run passenger services between North Wales,
+& Shropshire is expecting to run passenger services

-Shropshire and London Marylebone from Spring 2008.
-The company is
+Spring 2008.
+The company is undertaking the

-undertaking the necessary work required to mobilise the service, including
+necessary work required to mobilise the service, including

 the refurbishment of its trains.
-Further details of the new service will
+Further details of the

-be announced over the coming months.
+new service will be announced over the coming months.

-First Minister and Minister for the Economy and Transport, Ieuan Wyn Jones,
+Deputy First Minister and Minister for the

 Two units are required to work the daytime passenger services.
 On Sundays only one train is required.
-From the December 2006 timetable change, all services should be formed of 2 car Class 150 units.
+From the December 2006 timetable change, all services will be formed of 2 car Class 150 units.
 This is a great improvement in both comfort and reliability.

 The timings below are given as a guide in good faith, there is no guarantee that any particular train will either run on time or even run at all!
 During the current recession many trains are cancelled, particularly those from Llanwern.